KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 The 7-day activation analysis reveals that only **5% of new users** complete their first purchase within the critical first week of arrival at Alluring Cosmetics.
 The data confirms that the first seven days, particularly the first 24 hours, represent the make-or-break window for converting new visitors into customers.
 While this rate sits within typical cosmetics e-commerce benchmarks (3-8%), it masks significant performance variation across user segments and a concerning 33% decline from peak to trough over the five-month period.

 #### 3. 90-Day Cohort Retention
-Overall 90-day cohort analysis shows a 28.7% retention rate, with 15K of 53K first-time buyers returning to purchase, and clear cohort variation with October outperforming November by 28% (32% vs 25%), indicating seasonal or promotional effects.
+Overall, the 90-day cohort analysis shows a **28.7% retention rate**, with 15K of 53K first-time buyers returning to purchase, and clear cohort variation with October outperforming November by 28% (32% vs 25%), indicating seasonal or promotional effects.
 While Direct-to-Cart users activate faster, retention quality is materially higher among Traditional Browsers (30% vs 6%), and considered buyers (Day 1–7 activators) retain 57% better than impulse buyers, highlighting the trade-off between speed and long-term value.